Latest news from Albury

 BBC Weather Forecast for Syon

-Sadly the warm settled weather seems to have come to an end, the weekend in particular was much quieter on the bank due to the much colder, wet and windy conditions, but 207 fish were taken (weeke ending 6th April).
-The water clarity is currently excellent with Buzzers and other imitative nymphs such as Hare’s Ear and Diawl Bach beginning to score very well, in fact the weekend saw some welcome hatches with fish taken just below the surface during the rare sunny interludes.
+Sadly another period of warm settled weather seems to have come to an end, Sunday in particular was a bit of a washout, but 187 fish were taken (week ending 20th April) including a 6lb Brown for Ben Christopherson.
+The water is currently gin clear with Buzzers and other imitative nymphs such as Hare’s Ear and Diawl Bach beginning to score very well when there is a ripple on the water, but in bright flat conditions be prepared to fish deeper.

 Mid-morning is still the most productive time to fish with most of the bag coming from the top 3 feet of water.
 If conditions are flat with little or no ripple, fish over the deeper water past the bridge as the fish are easily spooked in windless conditions.
 Also, do not stick in one spot for too long, you will only scare off the fish; keep moving.
 The first or second cast in a new spot will generally produce a take.